Ada-Developers-Academy/core-unit-3/web-browsers/browsers-and-dev-tools.md

 ## Foreshadowing: Dev Tools Are for HTML and CSS development

 Dev Tools are useful when we dive into the details of HTML and CSS.
 But we haven't learned any concrete HTML or CSS problems!
-For now, the best thing we can do is get familiar with what the tools look like and anticipate what it can do for us in the future.
+For now, the best thing we can do is get familiar with what the tools look like and anticipate what they can do for us in the future.

 ### !end-callout